Telegraph Hill, Lewisham: St Catherine's Church

 May 1913, allegedly arson by suffragettes, and rebuilt “with a larger chancel” by Stock, Page & Stock (i.e. the present church, although that was badly damaged in World War 2).
-No description has been found of the original church.

-In 1993, the vicar and curate of St Catherine's Church met with local residents and set up the Telegraph Hill Festival.
-Since then, the Vicar and Parochial Church Council (PCC) of St Catherine's Church has, in partnership with Telegraph Hill Centre, been instrumental in working with local residents to set up a controversially named 'hill station' cafe as part of its ownership of the whole site.

 Telegraph Hill Centre

-Telegraph Hill Centre was built in 1971 and opened in 1972 by Bishop Trevor Huddleston and actress Glenda Jackson.
+The Telegraph Hill Centre, situated next to St Catherine's Church, was built in 1971 and opened in 1972 by Bishop Trevor Huddleston and actress Glenda Jackson.
 Funding from London Borough of Lewisham was cut in 1986/7 and ownership and funding of the site reverted to St Catherine's Church.
-In 1993, the vicar and curate of St Catherine's Church met with local residents and set up the Telegraph Hill Festival.
-Centre is now a self-funded entity owned by St Catherine's Church, and continues to provide services with and for the community on Telegraph Hill and its surrounding areas.
+The Centre is now a self-funded entity owned by St Catherine's Church, and continues to provide services with and for the local community.

+In 2010 St Catherine's Church, in partnership with Telegraph Hill Centre, set up the Hill Station Cafe.

 Telegraph Hill Festival

+In 1993, the vicar of St Catherine's Church and local residents set up the Telegraph Hill Festival.

-Telegraph Hill Festival ran for 25 years and included musical events, plays, public art and open studios across the area, becoming increasingly noted for its public engagement and popularity in its last five years up to 2019.
+The festival ran for 25 years and included musical events, plays, public art and open studios across the area.
+The last festival was in 2019.